|Source: AGI-Rome Program Overview Powerpoint|

 8. Students as Colleagues

 As Program Director, I am so pleased with the quality and collaborative capacity of our USF students who participated in these programs.
 They exemplify what the value education of our Jesuit University of San Francisco is all about.
 They represent transformational leaders and competent agents of change who express compassion and capacity to "Change the World from Here" and anywhere we are in the world.
 Thank you all!
 Grazie a Tutti!

 WHAT'S NEXT?
-Stay tuned for the AGI-Rome Program innovation planned for 2018.
-Contact me firstname.lastname@example.org to suggest other innovative approaches and to contribute in any way to the experiential and global values of our educational programs.
+Stay tuned for the AGI-Rome Programs for next year.
+Contact me email@example.com to express your interest in the program and / or suggest other innovative approaches, partnerships and resources that can contribute in any way to the experiential and global values of our educational programs.